ChinaGodMan/UserScripts/remove-link-underlines/README_en.md

 > ### 🔍You may be looking forGitHubRelated scripts
 >
-> -   [**GitHub 提交信息显示网页view**](https://greasyfork.org/scripts/505830): The script will GitHub The submission information on it is converted into HTML 视图，View submission details more clearly。It will automatically list the submission information、Submit header and latest submission information are converted into HTML Format，Provide better visual effects and user experience。
+> -   [**GitHub Submit information to display the web pageview**](https://greasyfork.org/scripts/505830): The script will GitHub The submission information on it is converted into HTML view，View submission details more clearly。It will automatically list the submission information、Submit header and latest submission information are converted into HTML Format，Provide better visual effects and user experience。
-> -   [**existGithub上OpenjsDelivrLink**](https://greasyfork.org/scripts/527870): 打开jsDelivrOnGitHubLink,Used to quickly download files
+> -   [**existGithubsuperiorOpenjsDelivrLink**](https://greasyfork.org/scripts/527870): OpenjsDelivrOnGitHubLink,Used to quickly download files
 > -   [**GitHub Warehouse quick jump assistant**](https://greasyfork.org/scripts/515205): 🤠 GitHub Warehouse quick jump assistant，Designed to help users quickly access themselves GitHub Designed on the warehouse 。It generates a button at the top of the navigation bar,Click to expand all your warehouses，Jump to your own easily GitHub Warehouse page，Without using GitHub Secondary menu
 > -   [**GitHub File List Beautifier**](https://greasyfork.org/scripts/508047): GitHub File List Beautifier is a user script，For enhancement GitHub File display effect in the warehouse。It can add colors to files and folders，and replace the file type icon with a small image，Making the code base easier to browse and manage。Add colors and icons to files by type，Show small images in the repository source tree instead of file type icon
 > -   [**Github Code language list displays all**](https://greasyfork.org/scripts/509889): Extended Github Language list on the repository，Show each language，Instead of hiding small parts in“other”Down
 > -   [**GitHub Automatically confirm device authorization**](https://greasyfork.org/scripts/508956): existGitHubAutomatically enter the authorization code and automatic confirmation on the authorization page。
-> -   [**GitHub Folders下载器**](https://greasyfork.org/scripts/505496): Add a download button，Allows easy download of specific GitHub 文件夹。
+> -   [**GitHub FoldersDownloader**](https://greasyfork.org/scripts/505496): Add a download button，Allows easy download of specific GitHub Folders。
 > -   [**Github Copy the original file URL With download files**](https://greasyfork.org/scripts/505501): Add buttons at the end of each file line，To copy the original file URL and download files
 > -   [**🤠 Github Enhanced Assistant Warehouse display size**](https://greasyfork.org/scripts/502291): 🤠 Warehouse display size：exist GitHub Code search、Warehouse search、Agenda page、User repository list and repository page，The size of the warehouse will be displayed next to the warehouse name，It is convenient for users to quickly understand the size of the warehouse，Optimized selection。Inactive development warning：If a repository has not been updated in the past six months，The system will add a prompt at the top of the repository，Remind users that the repository is not active，and display the last update time。This helps users judge the activity level and maintenance status of the warehouse。Quick jump in the warehouse：While browsing the warehouse，Users can easily view all repositories of this user，Provides an entrance to a quick jump to different warehouses。Users can quickly find and access other projects of interest，Improve work efficiency。Use scenarios：Developer：Can be displayed by displaying warehouse size and active warnings，Quickly filter out the right libraries for development，Avoid using projects that are no longer maintained。Project Manager：Through the quick jump function，Easily manage and coordinate multiple projects，Improve work efficiency。learner：While learning new technologies，It is easier to find relevant open source projects，Quickly view the activity level and scale of the project。🤠
 > -   [**GitHub Sort by date**](https://greasyfork.org/scripts/505218): Change file sorting to date descending，Easy to view the latest updated files。